Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 • Budget Meal: Street food or fast food options can be cheaper.

-• Fine Dining: High-end steakhouses or Korean BBQ restaurants can be expensive, especially if you're enjoying premium meats or seafood.
+• Fine Dining: High-end steakhouses or Korean BBQ restaurants can be expensive, especially for premium meats or seafood.

-• Cinema and Movie Tickets: South Korea boasts a great cinema culture, with modern theatres showcasing a mix of domestic and international films.
+• Cinema and Movie Tickets: South Korea has a strong cinema culture, with modern theatres showing a mix of domestic and international films.

 Category